 Purchase an add-on ticket to go into the planetarium cinema and watch one of the shows.
 Lie back on the reclined cinema-style chairs and watch the show projected on the dome.
 We went to one all about an astronauts training programme and learned about the environment in space.

 There is a simple cafe serving baked potatoes, sandwiches, coffee and cake.
 There are indoor tables but if it’s a sunny day it’s lovely to go to the outdoor picnic tables.
 There is a great playground here with some interesting outdoor experiments.
 We enjoyed collecting leaves and feathers to look at in the outdoor microscopes.

-General entry ticket to the Science Centre:
+General Admission to the Science Centre:

 £11 per person (with Gift Aid) / £10 per person (without Gift Aid)

 Book online at least three days in advance and save 25% on admission.

 Planetarium shows are £3.50 when added to General Admission or £6.60 for